Witchcraft is not only being currently revived in a new fashion, it has attained a level of respectability in many civilized nations of the world.

-It advances itself by portraying Christianity as a boring, wicked and stupid legalistic jive.
-Witchcraft attracts people who have been deeply hurt, rejected or those rebelling against the existing social order and the liberal media panders to that prejudice.
-It portrays the God of the Bible as a cosmic killjoy; Christians as zombies or hypocrites and pastors as wild-eyed, paedophile cult leaders holding a bloody axe in one hand and a King James Bible in the other.
+It loves to portray Christianity as a boring, wicked and dangerously fanatical jive.
+Witchcraft-controlled media portray the God of the Bible as a cosmic killjoy; depict Christians as zombies and all church leaders as wild-eyed, money-grabbing cult leaders holding a bloody axe in one hand and a King James Bible in the other.

 Niki, a former witch, recalled her initiation, “I was required to bring a copy of the Bible which was burned as I renounced the Christian faith and baptism pledging a vow of fidelity to Satan and the coven.”

 The word “witchcraft” or “witch” evokes different images to different people, depending on their culture or level of exposure.
 Actually, there are different forms of witchcraft but I broadly classify them into: